PIAsimoV/projet_ia/README.md

 ## Installation guide

 #### Hardware requirements
-One can find here the materiel used during this project :
+One can find here the hardware used for this project :
 * RaspBerry PI 3 model B
 * Kuman Screen 3.5" for RaspBerry PI
 * USB or WI-FI camera